prsidhu/dart_json_rule_engine/README.md

 # Game 05

-Add criteria: all / or.
+Add criteria: all / or at a single level.